ahujatarang/minivault-api/README.md

      - Tradeoff: More complex than GET but more secure
 - Logging:
      - Simple JSONL format for readability
-     - Tradeoff: No rotation/compression (prioritized MVP)
+     - Tradeoff: No compression or remote log aggregation
 - Performance:
      - Model loaded once at startup
      - Tradeoff: Higher memory usage vs. on-demand loading